AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 ** Versions: Make sure you're running the latest releases of Vagrant, VirtualBox, and Ansible—as of early 2019, Drupal VM recommends: Vagrant 2.2.x, VirtualBox 6.0.x, and Ansible 2.7.x \

-## Step eleven: Use the VM from now on
+## Step thirteen: Use the VM from now on
 `vagrant up` \
 ` vagrant ssh` \

- ## Step twelve: run blt setup
+ ## Step fourteen: run blt setup
  inside of the VM run
  `blt setup`

-## Step thirteen: drush into the site
+## Step fifteen: drush into the site
 Once you are done go back to the terminal \
 `drush uli`